 If you are looking to find a company that shares your values, you might want to reach out to your network of peers and allies.
 Ask where they are working, where they have had good experiences, and where they suggest you avoid.
 While you should not depend on other people to tell you the answers to all of your questions, you can definitely tap into your network and set up informational interviews or coffee chats to get the lay of the land.

-You can also check out Meetup and specific diversity-focused groups like Women in Tech, AfroTech, Techqueria, Out in Tech, and many more for professional gatherings (in-person when safe to do so and online) so that you can expand your network.
+You can also check out Meetup and specific diversity-focused groups like Women in Tech, AfroTech, Techqueria, Out in Tech, and many more.
+They often have professional gatherings (in-person when safe to do so and online) that you can attend to expand your network.
 This is a great way for you to meet new people and learn about their organizations so that you can decide what is a good fit for you.
 These interactions can also lead to referrals, which are a great way to get your foot in the door of a company.

 3. Ask the right questions